 Mitsubishi ASX VS Mazda CX-5

-- Interior space
+- Lots of space

-- Sleek styling
+- Gorgeous styling

 |Fuel Type||Regular Unleaded Petrol|